7 The role of simulation in modern statistics

 boot.ci(boot_res)

-Four intervals are presented: normal, basic, percentile and BCa.
-The details concerning how these are computed based on the bootstrap distribution are presented in Section 12.1.
-It is generally agreed that the percentile and BCa intervals are preferable to the normal and basic intervals; see e.g. Davison & Hinkley (1997) and Hall (1992); but which performs the best varies.
+Four intervals are presented: normal, basic, percentile, and BCa.
+The details concerning how these are computed based on the bootstrap distribution are presented in Section 14.1.
+It is generally agreed that the percentile and BCa intervals are preferable to the normal and basic intervals; see, e.g., Davison & Hinkley (1997) and Hall (1992); but, which one performs the best varies.

 We also receive a warning message: